 •Flush all open files before running profile: If enabled then all changes to files that are still in the cache are written to disk.
 This will add a few seconds to the time taken to run a profile.

-•Stop Windows from sleeping while this profile is running: In some situations you may not want Windows to sleep while a profile is running, e.g. when burning to CD/DVD.
+•Stop Windows from sleeping while this profile is running: In some situations you may not want Windows to sleep while a profile is running.
 If so, enable this option.
 Note that this option does not stop a user from putting Windows to sleep.
 It only stops it sleeping due to the power saving settings in Windows.

 •Pause for…: In some cases you need to give Windows time to reinitialize network connections and devices (or spin-up CD's) once it comes out of hibernate or standby.
 This option lets you have the profile pause for a number of seconds before the profile starts running.
 The pause will be ignored if the profile is set to run on shutdown/logoff and is run at that time (otherwise it would delay Windows shutdown).
 You can achieve something similar by using the command line parameter -countdown